theNewDynamic/stevebacher.com/content/event/meet-and-greet-with-steve-bacher.md

 title: Meet and Greet with Steve Bacher
 show_time: true
 date: 2018-04-07 17:00:49 -0400
-description: Please join us for a Meet and Greet with Steve Bacher, Congressional candidate in PA-01.
+description: Meet and Greet with Steve Bacher, Congressional candidate in PA-01.
 venue:
   name: Private home in Newtown Boro
   address: 'Please email info@stevebacher.com to RSVP.
 We will tell you the address. '